Debra Searle: Career

-Atlantic Rowing Race

-Searle and her then husband Andrew Veal entered the Ward Evans Atlantic Rowing Challenge, a 3,000-mile, double-handed rowing race from Tenerife to Barbados.
-The challenge included competitors being required to build their own plywood boats from flat pack kits.
-They were the only male/female and husband/wife team out of the 36 teams taking part in the 2001–02 race.
-Veal was forced to retire from the race suffering from uncontrollable anxiety.
-Debra Searle continued alone, arriving in Barbados after 111 days at sea.
+Searle and her then husband Andrew Veal attempted to row across the Atlantic in the Ward Evans Atlantic Rowing Race during 2001–2002.
+Her husband was forced to retire from the race after eight days after becoming mentally overwhelmed by the ocean and had to return to land.
+She continued alone, arriving in Barbados after 111 days at sea.
+She published a book titled Rowing it Alone in September 2002.
 Ben Fogle, the adventurer and TV presenter who rowed the Atlantic with James Cracknell in 2005 claimed to have been inspired by Searle's crossing in his book The Crossing, written with James Cracknell.

-Other
+Following her solo row across the Atlantic, Searle developed a career as a public speaker.

+In 2003, she was the subject of an episode of the BBC documentary series Extreme Lives.
 In 2007, she captained a Dragon Boat across the English Channel.

-Personal life
+Awards and honours

-Searle was appointed Member of the Order of the British Empire in the 2002 Birthday Honours.
-She was appointed Member of the Royal Victorian Order (MVO) in the 2014 New Year Honours for her work with the Royal Family and The Duke of Edinburgh's Award.
+Searle was appointed a Member of the Order of the British Empire (MBE) in the 2002 Birthday Honours.
+She was appointed Member of the Royal Victorian Order (MVO) in the 2014 New Year Honours for her work for the Royal Family and as a trustee of The Duke of Edinburgh's Award.